It's January 1st. A clean slate. This year will be different, you tell yourself.

 You finish a 45-minute scroll session and feel... empty.
 Maybe worse than before.
 The itch got scratched, but it's already back.

 Meanwhile, the things that would actually fulfill you—deep work, real relationships, physical health, creative pursuits—require discomfort upfront.
-They don't give you the instant hit.
+They don't give you the instant dopamine hit.
 So you keep choosing the easy dopamine.

 This Year Could Be Different